lostpebble/dynamic-config-store/Readme.md

  }, "CONFIG_SERVER_OVERRIDE_", "Server Config");
 ```

-Those two second parameters here identify this configuration much better.
+Those two second parameters identify this configuration much better.
 And especially for the sake of
 Environment Overrides, the first one helps us target this specific config - like so:

 ```typescript